Get a peer review of your building's structure cost with NO risk. Click here to get started

 A Proven Model for Mass Timber Development

-The structure integrates glulam columns with double-beam framing supporting five-ply CLT floor slabs, oriented parallel to demising walls for efficient MEP distribution.
-This clarity in design—combined with early collaboration—positioned the project ahead of Boston’s upcoming Passive House requirement for multifamily developments.
+The structure integrates glulam columns with double-beam framing supporting 5-ply CLT floor slabs.
+Beams were oriented parallel to demising walls and left a completely clear central corridor for efficient MEP distribution.
+This clarity in design – combined with early collaboration -positioned the project ahead of Boston’s upcoming Passive House requirement for multifamily developments.

 Setting the Standard for What’s Next

-As Boston’s market moves toward Passive House and carbon-conscious design, Terra on Lenox stands as a proven benchmark.
-Its performance confirms that mass timber can meet future codes today—without cost premiums or design compromises.
+As real estate development moves toward Passive House and carbon-conscious design, Terra on Lenox stands as a proven benchmark.
+Its performance confirms mass timber is a sustainable solution to today’s challenges.